N1ceL/ReversedDataConverter/README.md

 + But '0x' and '\x' it will convert to lowercase in any case.

 [pattern converter]
-+ Can convert ida pattern to signature, and signature to ida pattern.
++ Can convert ida pattern to bytes array and signature.
++ Can convert bytes array to ida pattern and signature.
-+ Can convert signature to ida pattern with mask and without it.
++ Can convert signature to ida pattern and bytes array.
++ Can convert signature with mask and without it.
 + If the mask is missing, it will automatically generate it.
 + On ida pattern to signature convert will create the mask too.
 + If pattern/signature looks broken (extra characters like '??', '  ' and etc, missing some characters like '0x' and etc, lowercase/uppercase) it will try to fix it.